Early ideas on solarpunk, anarchism and freedom of software/hardware

 During 2016 to 2018, I carried out my course conclusion work in 2 Quilombos of the Marajó Archipelago (Brazil).
 The research theme was the right to ethnoracial education in the communities with which I worked and, in short, the work was concerned with knowing whether the culture and knowledge developed by the communities were or were not reflected in the practices of quilombola rural schools as formal institutions, despite the legislation in force in the country – which ensures the right at the discourse/speech level.
 Important to point out that the communities with which I worked have not yet been recognized the right to the territory (lands) they historically occupied and still occupy.

-In the territory of the communities are located 3 schools of basic level, which we call “fundamental 1” in my country.
-And those are multigrade class schools, which means that students from different ages and levels of schooling constitute the same grade, the same classes, and learn together or from each other (as a way of managing scarce resources provided by the government policy, but also of respecting the learning dynamics in those communities, which are different in a sense of cultural reproduction).
-The complete research was also published in article format, that's a qualitative study and it's openly available in portuguese – pm me and I'll send a link.
-I am doing this introduction of the research subjects because I want to talk about something that I experienced there, but at that moment could not be covered by the research, due to my limitations as a researcher (zero knowledge on tech stuff) and, of course, as a white person in that context.
+Within the territory of the communities are located 3 schools of basic level, which we call “fundamental 1” in my country.
+And those are multigrade class schools, which means that students from different ages and levels of schooling constitute the same grade, attend to the same classes, and learn together or from each other (as a way of managing scarce resources provided by the government policy, but also of respecting the learning dynamics in those communities, which are different in a sense of cultural reproduction).
+The complete research was also published as an article, that's a qualitative study and it's openly available in portuguese – pm me and I'll send a link.
+I am doing this introduction of the research theme because I want to talk about something that I've experienced there, but at that moment could not be covered by the research, due to my limitations as a researcher (zero knowledge on tech stuff) and, of course, as a white person in that context.

-Of those 3 schools where I did fieldwork, there was only 1 computer in a single school that was almost never turned on because, according to the school administration itself: a) there was no one to (technically) maintain the equipment; b) there was no internet connection at the school where the computer was located (there was at another school, but the school administration had no equipment there and only used it for mobile connection); c) there was not enough material (I would say “material de expediente” in my lang, but I could not translate it properly... hope you can understand) to justify the use of the computer (paper and ink for printing offices papers, evaluations sheets, anything).
+Of those 3 schools where I did fieldwork, there was only 1 computer in a single school that was almost never turned on because, according to the school administration itself: a) there was no one to (technically) maintain the equipment; b) there was no internet connection at the school where the computer was located (there's in one of the other schools, but the school administration had no equipment there and would only use it for mobile connection); c) there was not enough office supplies (I would say “material de expediente” in my language, but I could not translate it properly... hope you can understand) to justify the use of the computer (paper and ink for printing stuff, evaluations sheets, anything).

-I'm raising this memory because lately I've been diving more and more into solarpunk and free software/hardware as cultural movements, but the views and experiences I've had access to are still too white, too masculine, too urban, completely oriented to the lifestyle that takes place in the global north.
-This experience does not see life beyond its own backyard and therefore repeats the modern promise of the emancipation of “humanity” (ethnocentric humanism) through technology.
-The difference now, at least when it comes to solarpunk, is that things are “greener”, there is no longer talk of exploring nature, but restoring nature (although all modern technology has a material dimension, with a supply circuit and very unfair manufacturing).
+I'm raising this memory because lately I've been diving more and more into solarpunk and free software/hardware as cultural movements, but the mindsets and experiences I've had access to are still very white, very masculine, very urban, completely oriented to the lifestyle that takes place in the global north.
+This kind of experience does not see life beyond its own backyard and therefore repeats the modern promise of the emancipation of “humanity” (ethnocentric humanism) through technology.
+The difference now, at least when it comes to solarpunk, is that things are “greener” (in a cosmetic way), there is no longer talk on exploring nature, but restoring nature (although all modern technology has a material dimension, with a very unfair supply circuit and manufacturing chain).

-If we want to align ourselves to collectively overcome so many injustices and “save the planet while there is still time”, we must “take the trouble” to at least try to understand the realities and the relationship that communities that respect and protect nature (who are literally providing environmental services through reproduction of their cultures) maintains with technology.
-Those communities also produce technologies, otherwise they would not be able to maintain relationships with the environment they live in.
+If we want to align ourselves to collectively overcome so many injustices and “save the planet while there is still time”, we must be willing to at least try to understand the realities and the relations that communities that respect and protect nature (who are literally providing environmental services through the reproduction of their cultures) maintains with technology.
+Those communities are also producing technologies, otherwise they would not be able to maintain a relationship with the environment they live in.
 Those communities want to establish exchanges between their own and “first world” technologies.
 It's interesting for everyone!

-Picture of Beta and their fellow researchers with the quilombola children of both communities studied, they are inside a church that also works as a community center in one of the quilombos and they are also playing ciranda - a game that involves singing and dancing folk/regional songs, in which players are side by side forming a circle - as a way of introducing themselves and also getting to know a little about the childrens perspectives on the activity itself, which was an event to return to the communities part of the research results in the format of a childrens book to be used in the quilombola schools.
-The activity was set for the morning at the time, we can notice the daylight by looking at the pics.
+Picture of Beta and their fellow researchers with the quilombola children of both communities, they are inside a church that also hosts events within those communities and they are also playing ciranda - a sort of game involving singing and dancing folk/regional songs, in which players are side by side forming a circle - this activity was a way of introducing themselves and also getting to know a little about the childrens perspectives on the activity itself, which was overall the event to return to the communities part of the research results in the format of a childrens book to be used in the quilombola schools.